A Fatty Liver Spreads to all Your Organs

 Fatty liver disease is not just a standalone condition.
 Failure to address fatty liver disease can result in severe health issues.

-Cirrhosis - An Unfortunate Outcome Of A Neglected Fatty Liver
+Cirrhosis and Neglected Fatty Liver

-A major consequence of fatty liver disorder is cirrhosis, a situation where scarring takes place in the organ.
+A significant consequence of fatty liver disorder is cirrhosis, a situation where scarring takes place in the organ.
 This happens when excess fat in your liver causes inflammation and damage over time, leading to scar tissue replacing healthy cells.
-The Mayo Clinic reports this process as gradual but irreversible once it starts happening.

 • Persistent fatigue and weakness are common symptoms of cirrhosis you should watch out for.